Breadcrumb

 How is it treated?

-If you think you have anemia, it is important to see your doctor and get tested so you can get the right treatment.
+If you think you have anemia, it's important to see your doctor and get tested so you can get the right treatment.
 Being treated for a shortage of folate when your anemia is caused by something else can be dangerous.

-To treat the anemia, you can take folic acid pills each day to bring your folate level back up.
+To treat the anemia, you may take folic acid pills each day to bring your folate level back up.

 After your folate levels are normal, eat foods rich in folate and folic acid so you don't get anemia again.
 These foods include breads and cereals fortified with folic acid, citrus fruits, and dark green, leafy vegetables.